K-Subramanyam-01/GAINING-CONTROL-ACCESS-AND-PENETRATION-TESTING/README.md

 ### Components

-- **Client Script** (`Ash-2.py`): A Python script that connects to the server, receives commands, executes them, and sends keylogger logs back to the server.
+- **Client Script** (`CLIENT`): A Python script that connects to the server, receives commands, executes them, and sends keylogger logs back to the server.
-- **Server Script** (`masster-1.py`): A Python script that listens for incoming client connections, sends commands, and receives keylogger logs from the client.
+- **Server Script** (`SERVER`): A Python script that listens for incoming client connections, sends commands, and receives keylogger logs from the client.

 ### Switch Case Options